rudenate3/meal-prep-server/README.md

 - Add Ingredient
 - Update all Ingredients
 - Delete all Ingredient
+- Add Quantity
+- Update all Quantities
+- Delete all Quantity
+- Add Tag
+- Update all Tags
+- Delete all Tag
 - Add Recipe to Favorites
 - Log out

 ### Technologies Used

 - Rails 5.2.1